adonchu/syseng/README.md

 # syseng
-System Engineering
+Assignment code for the course System Engineering will be added here.

-Lesson 1
-Open Addressing
+# Lesson 1 Open Addressing

-Lesson 2
-B-tree insert
+# Lesson 2 B-tree insert